Texas, OU called for unsportsmanlike 30 minutes before kick - WHIZ News

 DALLAS (AP) — The clusters of players for No. 6 Oklahoma and 11th-ranked Texas were getting closer at midfield 30 minutes before the annual Red River rivalry, and officials were already trying to separate them when a few got too close and started jawing at each other.

 Referee Mike Defee flung his flag high in the air and announced penalties on every player for unsportsmanlike conduct.
-Defee was just getting started with his warning that any subsequent unsportsmanlike calls would mean an immediate ejection Saturday.
+Defee was just getting started with his warning that any subsequent unsportsmanlike calls would mean an immediate ejection.

-The Sooners (5-0) and Longhorns (4-1) are in the unusual spot of playing for the third time in a year after meeting twice last season.
-Texas won the Cotton Bowl Stadium game in the middle of the Texas state fair, while Oklahoma took the rematch in the Big 12 championship.
+The teams played twice last season, with Texas winning the Cotton Bowl Stadium game in the middle of the Texas state fair, while Oklahoma took the rematch in the Big 12 championship last December.

+Defee said there also was shoving during Saturday’s incident, saying he and head linesman Al Green were hit.

 After the flag was thrown, the teams ran to the same tunnel together.
 There weren’t any noticeable scuffles as OU players bunched up near the entrance while the Longhorns went single file right by them on the way up the ramp.